adi-sharma14/aro-configs/README.md

 # 4. Deployment of application using Docker strategy

 Refer the link [HERE](https://github.com/adi-sharma14/aro-configs/tree/main/app) - these manifests are used for app deployment on ARO cluster using docker build strategy.

-### Pre-Requisites:
-    1. Openshift cluster is up and running
-    2. Operator `Red Hat OpenShift GitOps` is successfuly installed
-    3. ArgoCD UI is up and running
-    4. `cluster-configs` app is healthy in argoCD

 ### Steps